herskinduk/Usergroup.ItemWebApi/README.md

   - Update a field on an item
   - Create/delete items

-Note: For authentication the username is looked up in the website domain unless the domain is specified explicitly in the username (e.g. "sitecore\admin").
+Note: For authentication the username is looked up in the website domain.

 RequestThrottle
 ==